10 Best Herbal Essential Oils For One Side Headache

 rosmarinus officinalis essential oil

-Rosmarinus officinalis, commonly known as rosemary, is a popular herb used in aromatherapy for its stimulating and invigorating essential oils.
+Rosmarinus officinalis, commonly known as rosemary, is a popular herb whose essential oil is widely used for its aromatic and therapeutic properties.

 2. Lavandula angustifolia